-- A determination by the Plan or its Utilization Review that, based on the information provided a request for a benefit under the Plan's Health Benefit Plan upon application of any Utilization Review technique does not meet the Plan's requirements for medically necessity, appropriateness, health care setting, level of care, or effectiveness or is determined to be experimental or investigational and the requested benefit is therefore denied, reduced, or terminated or payment is not provided, in whole or in part, for the benefit: - The denial, reduction, termination, or failure to provide or make payment, in whole or part, for a benefit based on a determination by a HHI (or a URO) of a covered person's eligibility to participate in the health insurance issuer's health benefit plan; - Any perspective review or retrospective review determination that denies, reduces, or terminates or fails to provide or make payment, in whole or part, for a benefit under a health benefit plan; or
+- A determination by the Plan or its utilization review that, based on the information provided a request for a benefit under the Plan's health benefit plan upon application of any utilization review technique does not meet the Plan's requirements for medically necessity, appropriateness, health care setting, level of care, or effectiveness or is determined to be experimental or investigational and the requested benefit is therefore denied, reduced, or terminated or payment is not provided, in whole or in part, for the benefit; - The denial, reduction, termination, or failure to provide or make payment, in whole or part, for a benefit based on a determination by a HHI (or a URO) of a covered person's eligibility to participate in the health insurance issuer's health benefit plan; - Any perspective review or retrospective review determination that denies, reduces, or terminates or fails to provide or make payment, in whole or part, for a benefit under a health benefit plan; or

-- A recession of coverage determination. - Prescription drug adverse determinations are the refusal of benefits if: - o the drug is not included in a drug formulary used by the health benefit plan and - o the enrollee's physician or other authorized prescriber has determined the drug is medically necessary.
+- A rescission of coverage determination. - Prescription drug adverse determinations are the refusal of benefits if: - The drug is not included in a drug formulary used by the health benefit plan and - The enrollee's physician or other authorized prescriber has determined the drug is medically necessary.